ebukathedev/IP-Address-Location-Tracker-/README.md

 - how to think

 ## Conclusion
-Anyways I'm glad to be finally fone with this.
+Anyways I'm glad to be finally done with this.
 Now I can move on to something more complex.

 I feel like this Readme is more of blog post than a documentation 😂.